-Established in the Netherlands in 2007, GeoCat offers cutting-edge, customized software and services that make publishing geospatial data on the Internet easier and more efficient.
-Operating in the fast growing market of Spatial Data Infrastructure (SDI) and geospatial-enabled technologies.
-Building sustainable, evolving applications following the Free and Open Source Software philosophy and open standards.
+Established in the Netherlands in 2007, GeoCat offers cutting-edge customized software and services that make publishing geospatial data on the Internet easier and more efficient.
+Operating in the fast growing market of Spatial Data Infrastructures (SDI) and geospatial-enabled technologies.
+GeoCat builds sustainable applications following the Free and Open Source Software (FOSS) philosophy and open standards.

 CEO/Owner – Chair and founder of the GeoNetwork opensource

 GeoCat was founded by Jeroen Ticheler in 2007.
 Ticheler studied Tropical Forestry at Wageningen University specialising in GIS and Remote Sensing.
 Following graduation in 1997, he worked for the UN Food and Agricultural Organization (FAO) in Rome for nine years.
 Ticheler held various positions for the FAO in GIS/remote sensing and established the GeoNetwork opensource project.
 The FAO GeoNetwork is the first implementation based on this software, releasing a large quantity of geospatial data to the public.
 Today GeoNetwork opensource is accepted as the definitive open source geospatial catalogue application with implementations from smaller projects to national and international level catalogs.

 Jose is a software engineer who has worked mostly in geospatial software development, both with proprietary and open source software solutions.
 He started working at GeoCat in 2009, where he is involved in software development for several projects using GeoNetwork opensource and GeoCat Bridge.
 He is a core committer on GeoNetwork opensource.
 In his spare time he likes watching movies while enjoying a nice Belgium beer.